 A comparative approach focussing on the determination of similarities and differences between the GM food and its conventional counterpart aids in the identification of potential safety and nutritional issues and is considered the most appropriate strategy for the safety and nutritional assessment of GM foods (WHO 2000).
-A compositional analysis of the food is one of the important elements of the comparative approach.
 The critical components to be measured are determined by identifying key nutrients, key toxicants and anti-nutrients for the food source in question (FAO 1996).
 The key nutrients and toxicants/anti-nutrients are those components in a particular food that may have a substantial impact in the overall diet.
 These may be major constituents (e.g., fats, proteins, carbohydrates) or minor components (e.g., minerals, vitamins).
 Key toxicants are those toxicologically significant compounds known to be inherently present in the plant, such as those compounds whose toxic potency and level may be significant to health (e.g., solanine in potatoes if the level is increased).
+The key components of cottonseed that have been considered in this comparison include proximates, amino acids, fatty acids, minerals, and the toxicants gossypol and cyclopropenoid fatty acids.

-5.1 Nutrient analysis
+Nutrient analysis

 Compositional analyses were undertaken of whole linted cottonseeds, cotton lint as well as different processed cottonseed products.
 The constituents analysed were selected on the basis that they comprise the important basic nutrients of cotton.
-These are proximates, micronutrients such as minerals and vitamin E, amino acids and fatty acids.
+These are proximates, micro-nutrients such as minerals and vitamin E, amino acids and fatty acids.